This Is What Whales Are Betting On Airbnb - Benzinga

 - Credit Suisse has decided to maintain their Neutral rating on Airbnb, which currently sits at a price target of $190.

-- Susquehanna has decided to maintain their Positive rating on Airbnb, which currently sits at a price target of $190.
+- Stifel has decided to maintain their Hold rating on Airbnb, which currently sits at a price target of $180.

-- DA Davidson has decided to maintain their Buy rating on Airbnb, which currently sits at a price target of $210.
+- Keybanc has decided to maintain their Overweight rating on Airbnb, which currently sits at a price target of $195.

-- Mizuho has decided to maintain their Neutral rating on Airbnb, which currently sits at a price target of $175.
+- Morgan Stanley has decided to maintain their Equal-Weight rating on Airbnb, which currently sits at a price target of $145.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.